gilmandelbaum/analysis-pipeline-for-optogenetics_ex/README.md

 [data analysis notebook(s)](https://github.com/gilmandelbaum/analysis-pipeline-for-optogenetics_ex/tree/master/Nb_data_set) run and combine data from all the sessions.

-all the notebooks are run together using a [optogenetics_Papermill.ipynb notebook](https://github.com/gilmandelbaum/analysis-pipeline-for-optogenetics_ex/tree/master/papermill_and_helper_functions).
+all the notebooks run together using a [optogenetics_Papermill.ipynb notebook](https://github.com/gilmandelbaum/analysis-pipeline-for-optogenetics_ex/tree/master/papermill_and_helper_functions) or can be run stand alone.

 This analysis package was written by Gil Mandelbaum and Maria Diaz Bobillo.